-Learn how to make the most delicious cultured vegan butter at home, including a creamy buttery spread for slathering on toast and bagels, and butter sticks with a firmer texture that you can use to make a vegan pie crust, croissants, cookies, cakes, vegan buttercream, and so much more.
-Best of all, it's all so simple!
+Learn how to make the most delicious cultured vegan butter at home with just four ingredients!
+You can make a creamy buttery spread for slathering on toast and bagels, or butter sticks with a firmer texture that you can use to make a vegan pie crust, croissants, cookies, cakes, vegan buttercream, and so much more.

 There are so many vegan butters on the market now, but buying the better brands can feel like a bit of a splurge.
 Once I'd learned to make my own vegan butter, it was a splurge I could happily avoid.
 Besides, the homemade vegan butter tastes far better than the best brands on the market anyway and has the healthfulness of live cultures from my homemade cultured vegan yogurt.
 A win-win.